WROR-FM: WROR (1996–present)

 After the simulcast ended, on September 5, 1996, Greater Media changed WKLB's call letters to WROR, and changed the station's format to oldies.
 The WROR callsign had previously been used on 98.5 FM until 1991, later being been "parked" first on WMFN (640 AM) in Zeeland, Michigan, then on WROR (1150 AM); the latter was also owned by Greater Media at the time.

 The "new" WROR played 1970s pop and rock oldies, disco, some 1960s oldies, 1980s soft rock and top-40 crossovers, along with some classic rock, and hired several staffers connected to the "old" WROR.
 Leading broadcasters involved with WROR in the 1970s and early 1980s included program director Gary Berkowitz and personalities such as: Joe Martell, Phil Redo, Larry Justice, Frank Kingston Smith, and former WROR general manager Tom Baker.

 By 1999, the format had been modified to classic rock, similar to co-owned WMGK in Philadelphia, but gradually moved back to more of a pop-based classic hits format in 2006, emphasizing pop adult rock hits while mixing in some R&B, disco, and harder rock songs.
 The station continues to emphasize the 1970s and 1980s, but also plays some well-known 1990s hits and two 1960s songs: Van Morrison's "Brown Eyed Girl" and Norman Greenbaum's "Spirit in the Sky" (although the latter was released as a single in the US in early 1970).
 WROR became the market's lone classic hits station in 2012 following WODS's format switch to top 40.
-The Lost 45s hosted by Barry Scott returned to WROR on September 2, 2012 (it has been on the station before it went to rival Oldies 103.3 in 2001), before being dropped in April 2014.
+The Lost 45s hosted by Barry Scott returned to WROR on September 2, 2012 (it had been on the station in 2001, before WODS picked up the program), before being dropped in April 2014.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WROR) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on November 1, 2016.
 Following Beasley's acquisition of WBZ-FM in 2017, WROR-FM began broadcasting Boston Celtics games that conflict with broadcasts of the Boston Bruins or the New England Patriots; WBZ-FM is the flagship station for all three teams.

 Tom Doyle was let go from the morning show on November 19, 2014; in December 2016, Wally Brine announced his retirement.
 Hank Morse was let go on June 24, 2019, four days before Owens retired, citing an inability to reach terms on a contract extension.
 Bob Bronson, formerly of WLTW in New York City and WZID in Manchester, was teamed up with Loren and Wally holdovers Lauren Beckham Falcone and Brian Bell.

-In October 2022, Beasley Media made many staff cuts across the country.
-This included at WROR, where morning show producer Brian Bell and midday host Julie Devereaux were laid off.
-Bell had been with the station since 1995, while Devereaux since 2000.
+In October 2022, Beasley Media made many staff cuts across the country, with WROR morning show producer Brian Bell and midday host Julie Devereaux being let go.
+Bell had been with the station since 1995; Devereaux had been with the station since 2000.
 Beasley also laid off WROR program director Ken West.